 Acknowledged - An acknowledged incident is being worked on, but is not yet resolved.
 The user that acks an incident claims ownership of the issue, and halts the escalation process.
 Once an incident is acknowledged, the assignee will not receive notifications unless the Incident Ack Timeout is reached.
-An exception is acknowledged incidents that have been open for 24 hours or longer — these incidents generate a daily "reminder" notification.
 Once the Incident Ack Timeout is reached, the incident returns to a triggered state and notifications are sent again.
 The escalation process also resumes.

 Resolved - A resolved incident has been fixed.
 Once an incident is resolved, no additional notifications are sent and the incident cannot be triggered again.